- Who is eligible to purchase the student insurance plan?

-Full Time Students: NJ law (18A:62-15 , L.1991, amended 1994) requires all full-time college students to carry medical insurance and full-time students will be billed automatically.
-Instructions for enrolling or waiving the insurance plan can be found at the “forms” menu of the Campus Web https://campusweb.drew.edu/.
+Full Time Students: All full time students will be billed automatically.
+NJ law Instructions for enrolling or waiving the insurance plan can be found in the Business Office section of Treehouse.
 All full time students and all international students are required to either enroll in the student health plan or waive out of the plan if they have comparable insurance coverage by August 5.

 Part-time students who are eligible to purchase the student insurance plan must enroll themselves The deadline for enrollment is August 5.
 (Online enrollment or waiver will be available mid-July to mid-August.
 Only NEW students can enroll in January.)

 New Graduates: Enrolled students who graduate in May will be allowed to extend this plan for an additional 3 months after August 5 but must re-enroll in the continuation option by August 5.
 Contact University Health Plans directly.

 How do I waive out of the student plan?